Tutorial: Get started creating in the Power BI service

 APPLIES TO: Power BI Desktop Power BI service

-Are you a report reader rather than a creator?
-Getting around in the Power BI service is a good starting place for you.
+If you're a report reader rather than a creator, check out the Getting around in the Power BI service tutorial.

-In this tutorial, you complete the following steps:
+In this tutorial, you complete the following tasks:

 - Sign in to your Power BI online account, or sign up, if you don't have an account yet.

 - Add and view data in reading or editing mode.

 - Use data to create visualizations and save designs as a report.

 - Create a dashboard by pinning tiles from the report.

 - Add other visualizations to a dashboard with the Q&A natural-language tool.

 - Resize, rearrange, and edit details for the tiles on the dashboard.

 - Clean up resources by deleting the dataset, report, and dashboard.